geotrev/bulba/README.md

 }
 ```

-#### Configuration Options
+#### Property Metadata

 Configuration is optional.
 Simply setting the property configuration to an empty object - `{}` - will be enough to upgrade it.

-Here are the properties accepted in the configuration object:
+A `property` can have the following configurations:

+##### `default`

+> Value type: String or Function

-- **default** (`string` or `function`): The default value for the property.
+The default value for the property.
 It can be a primitive value, or callback which computes the final value.
 The callback receives the `this` of your element, aka the HTML element itself.

+##### `type`

+> Value type: String

-- **type** (`string`): Describes the data type for the property value.
+Describes the data type for the property value.
 Default values are checked, too.
 All primitive values are accepted as a valid type.
 Object enumeration support TBD.
+Here is a full list of types:
+  - 'string'
+  - 'number'
+  - 'symbol'
+  - 'object'
+  - 'array'
+  - 'function'
+  - 'boolean'
+  - 'bigint'

+##### `reflected`

+> Value type: Boolean

-- **reflected** (`boolean`): Indicates if the property should reflect onto the host as an attribute.
+Indicates if the property should reflect onto the host as an attribute.
 If `true`, the property name will reflect in kebab-case.
 E.g., `myProp` becomes `my-prop`.

 #### Updating a Property